-The Julep Strainer was the first of the Strainer family, emerging when ice became a staple behind the bar and new and wonderful creations - commonplace to us now - were gracing bar-tops in the 19th century.
-It is a strainer that began as a product to aid drinkers when they were consuming beverages with crushed ice.
-With the evolution of cocktail culture and the rise of other bar tools, it has been relegated to the backbar, gathering dust and rarely used by the average bartender.
-It is seeing a small resurgence amongst cocktail aficionados and discerning cocktail bars to strain stirred cocktails.
+It started out as a product to aid drinkers when they were consuming drinks with crushed ice.
+But with the evolution of cocktail culture and the rise of other bar tools, it has been relegated to the backbar, gathering dust and rarely used by the average bartender.
+Nonetheless, it remains part of the bartender basics and must be learned.

 The Julep Strainer was the first purpose-built cocktail strainer.
 Before the Julep Strainer, bartenders were using tea strainers, slotted spoons and a myriad of other non-purpose tools which then evolved into the Julep Strainer; the first cocktail designated strainer.
 The Julep Strainer was originally called an “ice scoop” and it wasn’t until later that the term “strainer” gained popularity.

-Uses as a Drinker - If you work in a chic establishment where you’re going to be providing clients with strainers or you just fancy using one to drink with at home, there are very few cocktails with which you'll benefit from using this strainer.
-All these cocktails call for crushed ice and the most popular include the Mint Julep and the Whiskey Smash.
+Uses as a Drinker - If you work in a chic establishment where you’re going to be providing clients with strainers, or you just fancy using one to drink with at home, you'll need a cocktail with crushed ice - and the most popular include the Mint Julep and the Whiskey Smash.